-It might help to think of trade creditors as bills that your business hasn't paid yet.
+It might help to think of accounts payable as a bill that your business hasn't paid yet.
 You might owe a supplier for raw materials, for example.
 Or you may owe money for an unpaid electrical or phone bill.

 Let’s say you buy some materials from a supplier on credit.
 They’ll send you an invoice for those materials.
-In your records, the amount on that invoice is part of your trade creditors.
-In your supplier’s records, that invoice will be part of their trade debtors.
+In your records, the amount on that invoice is part of your accounts payable.
+In your supplier’s records, that invoice will be part of their accounts receivable.
 In this way, accounts payable and accounts receivable are two sides of the same transaction.

 How do I make an invoice?

 Creating accurate invoices is important if you want to get paid on time.
 To make an invoice, you need to provide the details about a transaction you’ve made with a customer.
 This includes:

 a description of the product or service you provided

 The easiest way to make an invoice is to use a good accounting software.
 Your invoice should include the following items:

 1. Business name and logo: This shows your customer that the invoice is from you.
 If your business is registered for GST, you also need to make it clear this is a tax invoice.
 If not, it’s a regular invoice.

 2. Your contact details: A phone number, email address and physical address.